-A scheme with stochastically perturbed parameters has been developed in the UKMO global ensemble (Bowler et al., 2008) and later, applied in the UKMO convection-permitting ensemble (Baker et al., 2014).
+A scheme with stochastically perturbed parameters has been developed in the UKMO global ensemble (Bowler et al. 2008b) and later, applied in the UKMO convection-permitting ensemble (Baker et al. 2014).
 The original Random Parameters (RP) scheme was based on parameters that vary stochastically, but discontinuously, in time.
-McCabe et al. (2016) report improvements of ensemble fog forecasts in the 2.2 km regional UKMO ensemble from implementing stochastic parameters that vary continuously in time ("RP2").
+McCabe et al. (2016) report improvements of ensemble fog forecasts in the 2.2 km regional UKMO ensemble from implementing the RP scheme.
+In their experiments, the parameters vary more gradually in time ("RP2") than in previous implementations of the RP scheme.
 Highlighting future developments, Tennant (2016, ECMWF/WWRP workshop) demonstrated further improvement in global ensemble forecasts from enabling the stochastic parameters to vary in time and space ("RP3").

 Stochastic parameter perturbations are beginning to be considered beyond the atmosphere in other Earth system components.
 Juricke et al. (2014) have explored the impact of stochastic perturbations of sea ice strength on sea ice predictability.
 Brankart et al. (2015) introduce generic uncertainty representations in the Nucleus for European Modelling of the Ocean model (NEMO) that include a form of SPPT as well as stochastic parameter perturbations.
 They propose exploring stochastic parameter perturbations to represent uncertainty in marine ecosystem modelling that arises from restricting the diversity of species.
 In addition, they also propose perturbing the sea ice strength parameter.
-Stochastic and fixed parameter perturbations also start to be explored in the H-TESSEL1 land surface model with the aim of representing model uncertainties (MacLeod et al., 2016; Orth et al., 2016).
+Stochastic and fixed parameter perturbations also start to be explored in the H-TESSEL land length scale for vertical mixing in stable boundary layer